Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Bridging AI and Science: Through the Lens of Link Prediction

-Fig. \ref{fig:cluster-sizes} reveals the presence of well- and under-investigated areas in both the scientific problem and AI method spaces.
+Fig. \ref{fig:cluster-sizes} reveals the presence of well- and under-explored areas in both the scientific problem and AI method spaces.
 Echoing Implication (I1), we comparatively explore the potentials and challenges in facilitating interdisciplinary work for these regions.

-Formally, we refer to scientific problem clusters or AI method clusters above the regression lines as \emph{well-investigated} areas, while those that fall below the lines are the \emph{under-investigated} regions.
+Formally, we refer to scientific problem clusters or AI method clusters above the regression lines as \emph{well-explored} areas, while those that fall below the lines are the \emph{under-explored} regions.
 Clusters that reside within the 95\% confidence intervals of the regression results are excluded from this analysis.
+Note that for this experiment, we use only the publications in the training split to decide the well- and under-explored regions.

-Table \ref{tab:results-explore} compares the link prediction results for well-investigated and under-investigated clusters.
-In both categories of link prediction methods, we observe a similar trend: Precision scores are generally higher for well-investigated scientific problems and AI methods, even as K increases.
-In contrast, Recall is relatively higher for under-investigated clusters.
-These results are consistent with the node degree statistics in Table \ref{tab:avg-deg}, where the average degree of under-investigated nodes is much lower, making it easier for the models to predict links, resulting in higher Recall.
-For instance, node2vec can retrieve nearly all ground truth links with K=10.
+Table \ref{tab:results-explore} compares the link prediction results for well-explored and under-explored clusters.
+In both categories of link prediction methods, we observe a similar trend: Precision scores are generally higher for well-explored scientific problems and AI methods, even as K increases.
+In contrast, Recall is relatively higher for under-explored clusters.
+These results are consistent with the node degree statistics in Table \ref{tab:avg-deg}, where the average degree of under-explored nodes is much lower, making it easier for the models to predict links, resulting in a higher Recall.

-Additionally, in the under-investigated partition, the rapid decline in Precision as K increases suggests that link prediction models are capable of discovering novel links that have not been identified by human researchers in the test data.
-This highlights great opportunities for expanding the connections between AI methods and scientific challenges.
+Additionally, in the under-explored partition, the rapid decline in Precision as K increases suggests that link prediction models are capable of discovering novel links that have not been actually explored by researchers in the test period.
+This highlights great opportunities for using ``AI'' to facilitate the expansion of the connections between AI methods and scientific challenges.